 Will the instructors take photos during the Workshop?

 Early on in the workshop we will not photograph at all, our focus is on you and your learning, we will not run off to make our own photographs.
-As the workshop progresses, we will take a few photos in a limited manner, this is so you can see how we approach a scene, and create comradery with the group, our focus will always remain with you.
+As the workshop progresses, we will take a few photos in a limited manner, this is so you can see how we approach a scene, create comradery with the group, and to show you the same type of images you will be taking for our post-processing session.
+Our focus will always remain with you.

 Will weather cancel the Workshop?